 - Melt together one cup of chili, one cup of shredded Velveeta cheese, and 1 cup of milk to make a chili cheese dip

-- Pour hot chili in a bowl and top with cheese, jalapenos, sour cream, and oyster crackers.
+- Pour hot chili into a bowl and top with cheese, jalapenos, sour cream, and oyster crackers.

 Create a chili bar for your family when you serve your canned chili.
 Gather some small bowls and fill them with some of these chili topping ideas.
 It's a fun way for everyone to get a delicious custom bowl of chili.